-- A. Continue regular coordination with state and local agencies in implementation of the local and statewide Early Action Plans developed in accord with the statewide Early Action Compact initiative; Collaborate with SCDHEC to conduct research and prepare documents, including an action strategy report, as needed; - B. Continue to monitor current requirements of transportation authorization bills and EPA standards for air quality as well as impacts on the region's transportation and land use planning processes, particularly requirements that could impact the CHATS area's attainment designation; - C. Ensure compliance with the MOA concerning criteria and procedures for determining the conformity of transportation plans, programs, and projects and consider impacts on air quality during the review of proposed transportation projects; - D. Continue collaboration with SCDHEC to coordinate regular meetings of the region's Air Quality Coalition, including making arrangements for meetings: agenda preparation, composition and distribution of minutes; - E. Work with SCDHEC and the regional Air Quality Coalition to educate the CHATS Policy Committee, public officials, stakeholders, and citizens on strategies to positively affect air quality, including promotion of transit and alternative transportation modes; maintain incorporated strategies in the CMP, mobility management activities, and transportation policies; - F. Continue to work with and support the region's public transportation provider's (CARTA)transition to an electric bus fleet and monitor the air quality benefits; - G. Work with partners to develop a regional framework for transportation electrification infrastructure and funding for implementation thereof to encourage increased use of Electric Vehicles in public and private fleets.
+- A. Continue regular coordination with state and local agencies in implementation of the local and statewide Early Action Plans developed in accord with the statewide Early Action Compact initiative; Collaborate with SCDHEC to conduct research and prepare documents, including an action strategy report, as needed; - B. Continue to monitor current requirements of transportation authorization bills and EPA standards for air quality as well as impacts on the region's transportation and land use planning processes, particularly requirements that could impact the CHATS area's attainment designation; - C. Ensure compliance with the MOA concerning criteria and procedures for determining the conformity of transportation plans, programs, and projects and consider impacts on air quality during the review of proposed transportation projects; - D. Continue collaboration with SCDHEC to coordinate regular meetings of the region's Air Quality Coalition, including making arrangements for meetings: agenda preparation, composition and distribution of minutes; - E. Work with SCDHEC and the regional Air Quality Coalition to educate the CHATS Policy Committee, public officials, stakeholders, and citizens on strategies to positively affect air quality, including promotion of transit and alternative transportation modes; maintain incorporated strategies in the CMP, mobility management activities, and transportation policies; - F. Participate in the Palmetto Air (PAQC) as part of the development and implementation of the statewide climate action plan and lead similar regional planning initiatives as determined by (EPA); - G. Continue to work with and support the region's public transportation provider's (CARTA)transition to an electric bus fleet and monitor the air quality benefits as well as provide assistance to monitor and update CARTA's climate action plan; - H. Work with partners to develop a regional framework for transportation electrification infrastructure and funding for implementation thereof to encourage increased use of Electric Vehicles in public and private fleets.

-Work Schedule: The activities in this task area will principally be conducted on an ongoing basis during FY2024 and FY2025
+Work Schedule: The activities in this task area will principally be conducted on an ongoing basis during FY2024 and FY2025.

-Work Products FY 2024 FY 2025 Proposed Funding АЕ.
-Agenda and minutes of semiannual Air Quality Coalition meetings: September, 2023/24, March, 2024/25 Х Х FHWA (PL)/FTA FG.
+Work Products FY 2025 Proposed Funding АЕ.
+Agenda and minutes of semiannual Air Quality Coalition meetings: September, 2023/2024, March, 2024/2025 Х FHWA (PL)/FTA FG.
 Coordinate with partners to develop model for and implementation of regional transportation electrification infrastructure: On-going through June 30, 2024/2025 Х Х FHWA (PL)/FTA

 FHWA (PL)/FTA \$10,000

 LOCAL \$2,500

 OTHER \$0

 Total \$12,500

-% OF TOTAL PL BUDGET: 0.24%
+% OF TOTAL PL BUDGET: 0.28%

-FHWA (PL)/FTA \$10,000
+FHWA (PL)/FTA \$15,000

-LOCAL \$2,500
+LOCAL \$3,750

 OTHER \$0

-Total \$12,500
+Total \$18,750

-W OF TOTAL DI DUDOFT.
-O 20W
+% OF TOTAL PL BUDGET: 0.45%